 SCF: The European Commission's Scientific Committee on Food (formerly the Scientific Committee for Food).
+Its role has now been taken on by the European Food Safety Authority (qv).

 Single nucleotide polymorphism (SNP): DNA sequence variations that occur when a single nucleotide in the genome sequence is altered.
 For example, a SNP might change the DNA sequence AAGGCTAA to ATGGCTAA.
 By convention, SNPs occur in at least 1% of the population.